jywlin/faceit/README.md

 #	Face-It Thinkful (https://www.thinkful.com/) Capstone1 Portfolio Project
-A responsive app to detect and compare human faces for analysis.
+A responsive app that makes simultaneous AJAX calls to Open APIs for facial recognition and analysis.

 #	Screenshots
 Home Page to Start the App